Updated Feb 2022.

 As parents and guardians, we want our children to be protected online and use the net safely.
 The good news is there's much we can do for free.
-Good parenting means setting up parental controls on the devices our kids use to access the internet.
+Good parenting means setting up parental controls on your kid's devices.

 Much as we'd like to be there for our kids every minute of every day, we just can't.
-But using free parental control, we can manage this worrying issue effectively, there's a great number of things we can do for out of the box for free.
+With parental control, there are several things we can do out of the box for free, which is great. 👍

-Just like Chrome, Mozilla has parental control blocking such as Adult Content, violence.
-Firefox will check to see if you are running online protection for children on your PC or MAC and immediately apply it.
+Mozilla has parental control blocking such as adult-content, violence.
+Firefox will check if you are running online protection for children on your PC or MAC and immediately apply it.

-If not Firefox has settings that you can use to control your kid's access to nasty sites.
-For example, you can switch off the 'remember passwords' option and stop your kids' accessing password protection sites.
+If not, Firefox has settings you can use to control your kids' access to sites.
+For example, you can switch off the 'remember passwords' option and stop your kids' accessing password-protected sites.

-There are other parental controls accessible on Firefox, for example, "Block site" and "FoxFilter." , We have checked this and it's easy to set up and quite effective.
+Other parental controls on Firefox include "Block site" and "FoxFilter".
+We have checked this, and it's easy to set up and quite effective.
 Make sure that Firefox is the only active browser.
-You can also block Snapchat, Fortnite.
+You can block Snapchat, Fortnite, Minecraft.

 Click here to go directly to kids protection in Firefox

-You can likewise alter sliders to different restriction settings under this territory from "everything is permitted" to "everything is blocked" Create a list of permitted sites for your children to use "Good sites" tab.
-This setup the range of parental control that you want to install for your child protection.
+Create a list of permitted sites for your children to use the "Good sites" tab.
+This controls the range of parental control that you want to install for online child protection.

-New TVs sets have parental controls.
-Check before purchasing a new TV, does this TV have parental control options. preventing access to specific channels or have television switch itself 'off' after a specified amount of time.
+New TV sets have parental controls.
+Check before purchasing a new TV.
+Does this TV have parental control options?
+Can I prevent access to specific channels or have the television switch itself 'off' after a specified time.

-We tested LG, Samsung and Sony for this article and found the control pretty strong especially on Sony.
-Mastering the remote, buttons on the side of the TV's was a different matter.
-Not easy!
+We tested LG, Samsung and Sony for this article and found the control pretty strong on Sony.

 Parental Controls for Sony and Samsung here